CUERT-dev/EcoDrive/README.md

 ## 🧠 Overview

-ThorDrive implements a range of hardware and software solutions for electric drive systems.
+EcoDrive implements a range of hardware and software solutions for electric drive systems.
 It includes:

 - Custom inverters (multi-phase and bidirectional support)